mishapadidar/alpha_particle_opt/lab_notebook.md

 ### TODO:
 - write up objectives and constraints
-- Plot the passing-trapped boundary
-  - set up tracing on poloidal cross sections
-  - plot each particles launch location for fixed s, in coordinates (theta,vpar)
-  - color particles based on confinement time
-  - try to determine the the boundary between passing and trapped particles
-  - determine if we can use this as a classification method for hill climbing. i.e. only trace particles far from the passing-trapped boundary.
 - set up new radial density
+- determine if we can trace particles based on the passing-trapped boundary for hill climbing.
+  - make 1d plots of particles inside the pt-boundary
+  - if the plot is smoother, that is a good sign!
+- determine if outer surfaces are more noisy than inner surfaces.
+- determine if B field can be used for classifying particles
+  - look at criteria based on modB.
 - choose problems to solve with SAA and problems to directly handle randomness
 - set up optimization files for each problem
 - set up a direct search method for SAA problems